elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 again and again, similar to how `autoload()` works once a constant has been loaded.

 Another interesting property of `require()` is that you can omit the file extension when loading your code.
 Thus `require("./calendar")` will work just as well as `require("./calendar.rb")`.
-Though this may seem like a small feature, the reason it exists is that Ruby can actually load more than just Ruby files.
+Though this may seem like a small feature, the reason it exists is that Ruby can load more than just Ruby files.
 When you omit an extension on a file loaded with `require()`, it will attempt to load the file with the ".rb" extension first, but will then cycle through the file extensions used by C extensions as well, such as ".so", ".o", and ".dll".
-Despite being somewhat of an obscure property, it's one that we often take for granted when we load certain standard libraries or third-party gems.
+Despite being an obscure property, it's one that we often take for granted when we load certain standard libraries or third-party gems.
 This behavior is another detail that separates `require()` from `load()`, as the latter can work only with explicit file extensions.

 The main benefit of using `require()` is that it provides the explicit, predictable loading behavior of `load()` with the caching functionality of `autoload()`.
 It also feels natural for those who use RubyGems, as the standard way of loading libraries distributed as gems is via the patched version of `Kernel#require()` that RubyGems provides.

 Using `require()` will take you far, but it suffers from a pretty irritating problem—shared by `load()` and `autoload()`—with the way it looks up files.
 The `require_relative()` is meant to solve that problem, so we'll take a look at it now.

 ### Kernel#require_relative()

 Each time I referenced files using a relative path in the previous examples, I wrote the path to explicitly reference the current working directory.
 If you're used to using Ruby 1.8, this may come as a surprise to you.
 If you've been using Ruby 1.9.2, it may or may not appear to be the natural thing to do.
 However, now is the time when I confess that it's almost always the wrong way to go about things.

 Ruby 1.9.2 removes the current working directory from your path by default for security reasons.
 So, in our previous example, if we attempted to write `require("calendar")` instead of `require("./calendar")`, it would fail on Ruby 1.9.2 even if we invoked irb in the same folder as the _calendar.rb_ file.
 Explicitly referencing the current working directory works on both Ruby 1.8.7 and Ruby 1.9.2, which is why this convention was born.
 Unfortunately, it is an antipattern, because it forces us to assume that our code will be run from a particular place on the file system.

 Imagine a more typically directory structure, such as this: